Operations manager, doctors charged in $70M imaging kickback scheme

 Doyle was charged and has agreed to plead guilty to one count of conspiracy to violate the anti-kickback statute, according to the U.S. Attorney's Office, District of Massachusetts.
 If convicted, Doyle could face up to five years in prison, followed by three additional years of supervised release, in addition to a $250,000 fine.

 According to additional releases from the U.S. Attorney’s Office, at least two of the doctors who participated in the scheme have also been charged.
-In November, Kenneth Fishberger, MD, 75, an internal medicine provider in Long Island, New York, pleaded guilty to one count of conspiracy to commit health care fraud and is scheduled for sentencing in February; Vishnudat Seodat, MD, 75, a primary care provider in Mattituck, New York, also agreed to plead guilty to the same charges on Dec.
+In November, Kenneth Fishberger, MD, 75, an internal medicine provider in Long Island, New York, pleaded guilty to one count of conspiracy to commit healthcare fraud and is scheduled for sentencing in February; Vishnudat Seodat, MD, 75, a primary care provider in Mattituck, New York, also agreed to plead guilty to the same charges on Dec.
 2.

 Hannah murhphy headshot

 In addition to her background in journalism, Hannah also has patient-facing experience in clinical settings, having spent more than 12 years working as a registered rad tech.
-She joined Innovate Healthcare in 2021 and has since put her unique expertise to use in her editorial role with Health Imaging.
+She began covering the medical imaging industry for Innovate Healthcare in 2021.

 Around the web